The entire Admission Process is divided into two phases.

 The admission process is complete after completion of 2nd phase of admission.

-The first phase of admission of the candidates from the first list will be over by 20/07/15.
-The candidates from the second lists will be considered for admission if any seat remains vacant after the above mentioned date.
+The first phase of admission of the candidates from the second list will be over by 30/07/15.

 BASIC DISCIPLINE IN THE CAMPUS: